 The Business German minor is an interdisciplinary program of study that combines courses in German language and culture with selected courses in business and/or economics.
-The Business German minor provides the student with a basic understanding of business and economics as well as the ability to communicate about them in German in a professional context Students may also include a three-credit internship (German 499) as part of their minor programs.
+The Business German minor provides the student with a basic understanding of business and economics as well as the ability to communicate about them in German in a professional context.
+Students also include a three-credit internship as part of their minor programs.
 Approved German courses from study abroad programs may also be included among the electives of the Business German minor.

 Requirements for the Business German Minor

 • GERM 317 or GERM 485b or GERM 485c

 • GERM 499 or BUAD 499 or ECON 499 (for at least 1 credit)

 ACCT 101, 102, and one College of Business course on the 300 level or above

 ECON 201, 202, and one ECON course on the 300 level or above.
 Business German minors can take no more than 29 credits in Business without declaring a Business major.